mkmksto/linux_utils/sleepy_weepy/README.md

 # Sleepy Weepy

-A simple daemon that automatically puts your laptop to sleep at a specified time every day.
+~~A simple daemon that automatically puts your laptop to sleep at a specified time every day.~~ Linux stuff that injects sleepiness into your system 🙀🙀.

 ## Features